-Denbury has an investor relations team dedicated to educating not only our investors and employees, but our community stakeholders as well.
+Denbury has an investor relations team dedicated to providing information about Denbury not only to our investors and employees, but to our community stakeholders as well.
 We encourage you to visit Denbury.com periodically to find information about Denbury's business operations, finances, safety awareness, recent public announcements and webcasts, upcoming events and much more.
 We continually update our site to provide the most current information.